SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 #### CAELIAN EMPIRE

 The Caelian Empire dominated five of the seven regions of Orden three thousand years ago.
-During the height of this most recent [[Human|human]] empire, all humans (including folks from Vanigar in the far north, but not folks from the islands of Ix) learned to speak the Caelian tongue.
+During the height of this most recent [[Human|human]] empire, all [[Human|humans]] (including folks from Vanigar in the far north, but not folks from the islands of Ix) learned to speak the Caelian tongue.
 For many, especially the noble classes and the well-to-do, Caelian effectively replaced their native language.

 Some thirteen hundred years after the fall of the Caelian Empire, the languages of the different regions of the empire are enjoying a resurgence.
-Still, the Caelian tongue is spoken by most humans in most regions to one extent or another.
+Still, the Caelian tongue is spoken by most [[Human|humans]] in most regions to one extent or another.

 Most people in Orden can speak and understand some Caelian, simply because the empire was so powerful and so widespread.
-Anyone trading with the empire or living near its borders or under its influence eventually learned to speak Caelian, including dwarves, elves, orcs, lizardfolk, and goblins.
+Anyone trading with the empire or living near its borders or under its influence eventually learned to speak Caelian, including [[Dwarf|dwarves]], elves, [[Orc|orcs]], lizardfolk, and goblins.
 If you speak more than one language in Orden, your second language is almost certainly Caelian.
 As a result, that language of empire is now colloquially referred to as “the common tongue”—the language that most folk of Orden have in common.

 #### EXTANT SPOKEN LANGUAGES